 Role of Compensation Consultant.
-In 2017 and 2018, the Committee engaged Pay Governance to advise and assist the Committee related to executive compensation matters.
+In 2018 and 2019, the Committee engaged Pay Governance to advise and assist the Committee related to executive compensation matters.
 Pay Governance is retained directly by the Committee, reports directly to the Committee and participates in certain Committee meetings.
 In this regard, from time to time, Pay Governance advises and assists the Compensation Committee:

-- · in determining the appropriate objectives and goals of our executive compensation program; - · in designing compensation programs that fulfill those objectives and goals; - in reviewing the primary components of that compensation; - · in evaluating the effectiveness of our compensation programs; - in identifying appropriate pay positioning strategies and pay levels in our executive compensation program; and - in identifying comparable companies and compensation surveys for the Committee to use to benchmark the appropriateness and competitiveness of our executive compensation program.
+- in determining the appropriate objectives and goals of our executive compensation program; - in designing compensation programs that fulfill those objectives and goals; - in reviewing the primary components of that compensation;

+- in evaluating the effectiveness of our compensation programs, including pay-for performance alignment of compensation earned relative to actual performance; - in identifying appropriate pay positioning strategies and pay levels in our executive compensation program; and - in identifying comparable companies and compensation surveys for the Committee to use to benchmark the appropriateness and competitiveness of our executive compensation program.